Pets at Home Executes Share Buyback Program - TipRanks.com

 More about Pets at Home

 Pets at Home Group Plc operates in the pet care industry, offering a range of products and services for pet owners.
-The company focuses on pet supplies, grooming, and veterinary services, catering to the needs of pet enthusiasts and their animals.
+The company focuses on providing pet supplies, grooming, and veterinary services, catering to the needs of pet enthusiasts across the UK.

 Technical Sentiment Signal: Strong Sell